Liberal Arts - Online Pathway

 LENGTH: Four Semesters

 This transferrable degree program is a generic guide for students who plan to transfer and earn a Bachelor in Arts degree, but who have not selected a specific area of concentration.
 It includes the courses most common in the freshman and sophomore years of study.
-It offers the opportunity to broaden one’s experience and interest in a study of the arts, natural sciences, social sciences, and the humanities.
-Courses in this pathway may be completed online, thus allowing the student to earn an Associate of Arts degree 100% online.
+It offers the opportunity to broaden one's experience and interest in a study of the arts, natural sciences, social sciences, and the humanities.
+College-level courses in this pathway may be completed online, thus allowing the student to earn an Associate in Arts degree 100% online.
+Developmental and co-requisite math and English courses may be offered online on a limited basis.
+Students needing these courses should plan to take them on campus, if necessary.

 * Placement in ENG101 is based on test scores.
 See your adviser to see which English you need to take.
 If you do not place in ENG101, see your advisor to come up with an alternate map for your classes.